Rafael-Fontes-Baptista/web-currency-converter-app/README.md

 Once the UI and the converter feature were built, I asked a few people to **use the app**.
 I got a few interesting feedbacks to improve the user experience.
 Lasty, I went through all the code to find **points of improvement**.
 And after refactoring it, the code looked much cleaner and more readable.

 Even so, there is a lot to improve and learn.
-Any suggestion is always welcome.
+Any suggestion is always welcomed.

 # The Result